zrax/string_theory/README.md

   [ICU](http://icu-project.org) instead.
 - A faster version of `std::string`.
 String Theory was never designed to be faster than STL, and because of its design goal to always use UTF-8 data internally, it may be slower for some use cases.
+However, practical tests have shown that `ST::string` performs at least on par with STL in many use cases, and `ST::format` is usually significantly faster than other type-safe alternatives such as `boost::format`.
 - A regular expression library.
 C++11 provides a regex library which should be usable with `ST::string`, and I don't have a compelling reason at this point to introduce another regular expression library to String Theory.